Michael Stepney

-Michael Stepney (born 1980) is a Scottish international indoor bowler.
+Michael Stepney (born 1980) is a Scottish indoor bowler.
+He reached a career high ranking of world number 20 in March 2025.

 Bowls career

 He won the Scottish National Singles Championship in 2009 and the British Isles Singles Championship the following year.
-In 2017 he finished runner-up in the Scottish International Open, losing out to David Gourlay.
-This helped him break into the World's top 16 during 2018.
+In 2017, he finished runner-up in the Scottish International Open, losing out to David Gourlay.
+This helped him break into the WBT top 16 during 2018.

 In 2022, Stepney won the men's singles gold medal at the inaugural World Bowls Indoor Championships, defeating Stewart Anderson in the final.

+Playing with Jason Banks, Stepney won the open pairs title at the 2025 World Indoor Bowls Championship, defeating Jason Greenslade and Robert Paxton in the final.